poezio/slixmpp/docs/getting_started/sendlogout.rst

         self.send_message(mto=self.recipient, mbody=self.msg)

 Finally, we need to disconnect the client using :meth:`disconnect <slixmpp.xmlstream.XMLStream.disconnect>`.
 Now, sent stanzas are placed in a queue to pass them to the send thread.
-If we were to call :meth:`disconnect <slixmpp.xmlstream.XMLStream.disconnect>` without any parameters, then it is possible for the client to disconnect before the send queue is processed and the message is actually sent on the wire.
-To ensure that our message is processed, we use :meth:`disconnect(wait=True) <slixmpp.xmlstream.XMLStream.disconnect>`.
+:meth:`disconnect <slixmpp.xmlstream.XMLStream.disconnect>` by default will wait for an acknowledgement from the server for at least `2.0` seconds.
+This time is configurable with the `wait` parameter.
+If `0.0` is passed for `wait`, :meth:`disconnect
+<slixmpp.xmlstream.XMLStream.disconnect>` will not close the connection gracefully.

 .. code-block:: python